 One question our attorneys are frequently asked is whether state law allows a dental professional with a felony criminal background or an arrest to get a license with the ArizonaDental Board?
 The short answer is, yes.
 An Arizona Felony fordentists will not necessarily prevent a dentist from obtaining a license or a career in the medical field.
 However, the Board has a public policy on their website which covers the details of under what circumstances a dentist with a case that resulted in criminal records can get a license.

 Criminal Charges and Behavior Analyst Rules with the Arizona Board

-When a professional applies to the Arizona’sDental Board, they must disclose a felony criminal court sentence (and other similar offenses) on their application.
-A dentist must self report a felony no matter how much time or how many years have passed since the conviction.
+When a professional applies to Arizona’sDental Board, they must disclose a felony criminal court sentence (and other similar offenses) on their application.
+A dentist must self-report a felony no matter how much time or how many years have passed since the conviction.
 After self-reporting occurs, the Board contacts thedentist and initiates an investigation utilizing the law of the AZ Practice Act.
-The investigation helps to determine whether the dental professional is a danger to the public, has any medical or mental health problems and whether thedentist has rehabilitated in the time since the criminal incident occurred.
+The investigation helps to determine whether the dental professional is a danger to the public, has any medical or mental health problems, and whether thedentist has rehabilitated in the time since the criminal incident occurred.
 Simply put,Dental Boards want to know whether thedental applicant can provide safe medical care.

 Dentist Board Probation Information

 When a dentist faces Arizona Dental Board Probation the probation is offered through a Consent Agreement.
 The Consent Agreement requires thedentist to do certain things (drug testing, work supervision, counseling, continuing education).
-Or alternatively, refrain from doing things (using alcohol, prescribing schedule drugs, seeing certain patients, etc.).
+Or alternatively, refrain from doing things (using alcohol, prescribing scheduled drugs, seeing certain patients, etc.).
 The Arizona Dental Board can placedentists on probation through: